Building Inspections (BI) / Bill of Quantities (BOQ)

 Generally, they are conducted 1.)
 When the roof framing is in place with fixings – prior to the roof going on and 2.)
 At either lock-up or practical completion.
 There is also an opportunity to request a dilapidation inspection / report in lieu of one of your building inspections.

-These services are all catered to your individual project and there is no ‘one size fits all’ when it comes to your inspections.
+The two building inspections are catered to your individual project and there is no ‘one size fits all’ when it comes to your inspections.

-The building inspections are performed by Clayton Taylor of Emcor Building Consultants, who is a WA Registered Builder and accredited Asbestos Assessor with over 20 years of construction experience.
-Clayton also carries the appropriate Professional Indemnity Insurance and Public Liability Insurance to undertake these inspections.
+The inspections are performed by an experienced Registered Builder who carries the appropriate Professional Indemnity Insurance and Public Liability Insurance to undertake these inspections.

 Booking your building inspection

-Whilst we highly recommend booking your building inspections based on Clayton’s recommendation, project hold points in your project schedule and any requirements set down by your consulting engineer, as the Owner-Builder, you can decide when you would like the inspections undertaken.
+Whilst we highly recommend booking your building inspections based on project hold points in your project schedule and any requirements set down by your consulting engineer, as the owner-builder, you can decide when you would like the inspections undertaken.

 It is recommended that you be in attendance on the designated day of the building inspection.
 This is an opportunity to ask questions and raise any concerns.

-You will also need to have the following documentation available on-site, which will be viewed by Clayton and their sighting will be documented in your building inspection report;
+You will also need to have the following documentation available on-site, which will be viewed by the inspector and their and their sighting will be documented in your building inspection report;

 - Construction plans